lazzarello/arcade-builds/README.md

 Gnome-kiosk creates a Gnome session that removes all interactive desktop features and runs a single shell script as the only application.
 This produces a more authentic retro arcade illusion by hiding any recognizable desktop PC bits.
 TODO: on some test systems, the mouse pointer does not dissapear after the game executable is launched.

-*Operator Mode*

-This mode is the default graphical session after a new cabinet is provisioned in Operator Mode, documented below.
+Kiosk mode is the default graphical session after a new cabinet is provisioned in Operator Mode, documented below.
 To enter operator mode after provisioning, attach a keyboard and mouse to the host PC and press ctrl + alt + F3 followed by the Enter key.
 You will see a black screen with a text console.
 Type `operator-mode on` into the console.
 The host PC will reboot into Operator Mode, which is a Ubuntu Desktop session.
 From there it is possible to make changes to the Wifi settings, add custom logos, perform manual game updates...any more!

 TODO: add a screenshot of the operator mode procedure